dataminer-site/dataminer-site.github.io/docs/sql/introduction.md

 FROM 'weather.csv';
 ```

 Where the file name for the source file must be available on the machine running the process.
-There are many other ways of loading data into DuckDB, see the [corresponding documentation section](../data/overview) for more information.
+There are many other ways of loading data into DataMiner, see the [corresponding documentation section](../data/overview) for more information.

 ## Querying a Table